Ouhznehc/Theseus-Notes/follow-theseus/boot/assembly.md

 	jmp GDT.code:long_mode_start; -> !
 ```

 Theseus starts from `_start`.
 We will go through the code line by line to understand its functionality.
 The first line `mov esp, initial_bsp_stack_top - KERNEL_OFFSET` sets the initial top of the stack.
 The `initial_bsp_stack_top` is defined in the section shown below.
-As for why `KERNEL_OFFSET` is subtracted, although there is a comment provided in the code, the author has limited understanding of this aspect and cannot provide an explanation, so this part will be omitted for now.
+As for why `KERNEL_OFFSET` is subtracted, since the kernel begins in virtual address `KERNEL_OFFSET`, when we need to access physical address, `-KERNEL_OFFSET` is necessary.

 ## Stack Layout